awslabs/amazon-redshift-utils/README.md

 command is used to determine if any of the columns in the table require updating, and if so a script is generated to convert to the optimal structure.

+# Analyze & Vacuum Utility

+The Redshift Analyze Vacuum Utility gives you the ability to automate VACUUM and ANALYZE operations.
+When run, it will analyze or vacuum an entire schema or individual tables.
+This Utility Analyzes and Vacuums table(s) in a Redshift Database schema, based on certain parameters like unsorted, stats off and size of the table and system alerts from stl_explain & stl_alert_event_log.
+By turning on/off '--analyze-flag' and  '--vacuum-flag' parameters, you can run it as  'vacuum-only' or  'analyze-only' utility.
+This script can be scheduled to run VACUUM and ANALYZE as part of regular maintenance/housekeeping activities, when there are less database activities (quiet period).

+# Unload/Copy Utility

+The Amazon Redshift Unload/Copy Utility helps you to migrate data between Redshift Clusters or Databases.
+It exports data from a source cluster to a location on S3, and all data is encrypted with Amazon Key Management Service.
+It then automatically imports the data into the configured Redshift Cluster, and will cleanup S3 if required.
+This utility is intended to be used as part of an ongoing scheduled activity, for instance run as part of a Data Pipeline Shell Activity (http://docs.aws.amazon.com/datapipeline/latest/DeveloperGuide/dp-object-shellcommandactivity.html).

+# Presentation
+We included a presentation which describes main features of the Amazon-Redshift-Utils including some examples, tips and best practices: Redshift_DBA_Commands.pptx

 ----
 Copyright 2014 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.